 Benefits of eating sesame seeds plus potential risks and side effects

-Sesame seeds – those tiny seeds that you may encounter on hamburger buns, bagels, or on sushi rolls are one of the healthiest seeds used by mankind for centuries.
+Sesame seeds – those tiny seeds that you may encounter on hamburger buns, bagels, or on sushi rolls are some of the healthiest seeds used by mankind for centuries.
 Rich in protein, fiber, healthy fat, antioxidants they are a healthy addition to your meals.

 Here you can find out why sesame seeds are so good for you, the possible side effects of eating too much, and the best ways to add them into your diet.